Leeds-CDRC/NPM-Calculator/README.md

 ## Building the app locally

 Running an app locally is a useful way of testing changes and updates without affecting the live version of the webapp.
-In order to deploy this app locally in your web browser, you will need Docker and a version of git installed (you can use plain [git](https://git-scm.com/), [GitHub CLI](https://cli.github.com/), or [GitHub Desktop](https://desktop.github.com/)).
+In order to deploy this app locally in your web browser, you will need Docker (or a Linux macine) and a version of git installed (you can use plain [git](https://git-scm.com/), [GitHub CLI](https://cli.github.com/), or [GitHub Desktop](https://desktop.github.com/)).

 ### Deployment using a Docker container